-9 For example, Adobe, Anthropic, Google, Microsoft and OpenAl.
+12 For example, Adobe, Anthropic, Google, Microsoft and OpenAl.

-10 Under a no-fault insurance model, stakeholders' expenses are covered regardless of who is at fault.
+13 Under a no-fault insurance approach, stakeholders' expenses are covered regardless of who is at fault.
 It is currently adopted in the US for some types of motor accident claims.
+This insurance approach in the AI context warrants further study.